tdda/tdda/tdda/referencetest/examples/README.md

 One simple option is to change the default precision from 3 to (say) 2.
 This will result in a different string column `s` being generated.

-Three tests should then fail and suggest diff commands to run to see the differences.
+Five tests should then fail and suggest diff commands to run to see the differences.
 It also shows you, in some detail, where the differences are (in column `s`, if you made the suggested change).